This is a hot topic, but contrary to popular belief, gasoline is one of the most competitively and transparently priced consumer products.

 - Wholesale prices: The wholesale price of refined gasoline is also a factor of supply and demand.
 World events such as refinery incidents, extreme weather, or changes in demand play a role in determining the wholesale or commodity price.

 - Retail mark-up: most retailers are independent business owners, so they are able to competitively set their own margins, but the retail price still tends to fluctuate along with wholesale prices.
 As margins on fuel are typically very low, retailers often add services such as a car wash or convenience store to help them meet their overheads.

-- Taxes: an average of 42 cents per litre at the pump.
-These taxes include federal and provincial taxes, and some municipalities charge an additional local tax.
+- Taxes: an average of 50 cents per litre at the pump.
+These taxes include carbon tax, federal and provincial taxes, and some municipalities charge an additional local tax.
 Gas prices at the pump are typically lower in the US because of the difference in taxes.

 Taxes by Jurisdiction

-Canadian federal and provincial gas taxes are about twice as high as those in the US.
+Canadian gas taxes are more than twice as high as those in the US.
 Outside of taxes, historical price data shows that the price of gasoline in Canada is very similar to the US.
 Canadian gas taxes not only vary from one province to another, but also from one region to another.
 Outside taxes, gasoline prices are similar across Canada.

 Breakdown of the price of gas by major Canadian cities

 The main reason gas has cost less in the United States when compared to Canada is because gasoline is taxed at a lower rate in the United States.
 Outside of taxes, the average price of a litre of gasoline in Canada is quite similar to the price in the United States.